bifravst/bifravst/docs/firmware/Protocol.md

 It is an important criterion for the robustness of any IoT product to gracefully handle situations in which the device is not connected to the internet.
-It might even not be favorable to be connected all the time&mdash;wireless communication is relatively expensive consumes a lot of energy and therefore increases the power consumption.
+It might even not be favorable to be connected all the time—wireless communication is relatively expensive consumes a lot of energy and therefore increases the power consumption.

 > The _Cat Tracker_ example is optimized for ultra low power consumption, we
 > want to turn off the modem as quickly as possible and keep it off as long as